Maryland Route 550: Route description

+Libertytown to Thurmont

-MD 550 begins at an intersection with MD 26 (Liberty Road) in Libertytown.
-The state highway heads northwest as two-lane undivided Woodsboro Road through farmland.
-MD 550 crosses Cabbage Run, passes through a gap in Laurel Hill, and crosses Israel Creek before reaching Woodsboro.
-MD 550 intersects MD 194 (Woodsboro Pike) on the east side of the town; Woodsboro Road continues straight toward the center of town while MD 550 runs concurrently northward with MD 194 on the east side of town.
-MD 550 turns west onto Woodsboro Creagerstown Road, which immediately intersects the north end of Main Street, which is unsigned MD 194A.
-The state highway intersects the Woodsboro–Taneytown branch of the Maryland Midland Railway and receives the northern end of Creagerstown Road, the old alignment of MD 550, before heading northwest past a quarry shielded from the road by an earthen berm on the northbound side of the highway.
+MD 550 begins at an intersection with MD 26 (Main Street) in the unincorporated village of Libertytown and heads northwest as Woodsboro Road.
+The highway passes through the Piedmont uplands, a region of rounded hills, low ridges, relatively high relief, irregular plains, and narrow valleys with a mix of farms and forests.
+MD 550 crosses Cabbage Run and Dorcas Branch, follows Dorcas Branch through a gap in Laurel Hill, and enters the town of Woodsboro just after crossing Israel Creek.
+MD 550 turns north and runs concurrently with MD 194 on Woodsboro Pike on the east side of the town; Liberty Road heads west from the intersection toward the center of town.
+MD 550 turns west onto Woodsboro–Creagerstown Road, which immediately intersects the north end of Main Street (MD 194A).
+The state highway intersects the MDOT Branch of the Maryland Midland Railway and receives the north end of Creagerstown Road before leaving Woodsboro.

+MD 550 continues northwest through the Piedmont lowlands, which contain wide and undulating ridges, broad nearly level valleys, limited local relief, and a mosaic of farms, houses, and woodland.
+North of the route's bridge across the Monocacy River, the highway parallels Pennterra Manor Lane, which leads to the 18th century farmhouse Pennterra.
+MD 550 also passes to the west of another 18th century farmhouse, Strawberry Hill, before reaching the unincorporated village of Creagerstown.
+The route’s name changes to Creagerstown Road at Old Frederick Road at the south end of village, and at Blacks Mill Road the road passes to the east of the St. John's Church at Creagerstown Historic District, which preserves a pair of church buildings—the early 20th-century St. John’s Evangelical Lutheran Church and the 19th-century building of the defunct St. John’s Reformed Church—as well as the first church’s parish house and a cemetery.
+MD 550 continues northwest as Creagerstown Road to the hamlet of Jimtown; the highway intersects Moser Road and Hessong Bridge at a four-legged intersection and turns north onto Jimtown Road toward Thurmont.

-MD 550 continues northwest through farmland and crosses the Monocacy River on its way to Creagerstown.
-The state highway passes the historic farmhouses Pennterra and Strawberry Hill before passing through the village, which contains the St. John's Church at Creagerstown Historic District.
-MD 550 continues northwest as Creagerstown Road to the hamlet of Jimtown; the highway intersects Moser Road and Hessong Bridge at a four-way stop and turns north onto Jimtown Road.
-The state highway enters the town of Thurmont just before the highway intersects MD 77 (Rocky Ridge Road).
-The two state highways run concurrently northwest toward downtown Thurmont as Main Street.
-In the center of town, MD 550 turns north onto Church Street, which passes under the main line of the Maryland Midland Railway.
-The state highway intersects MD 806 (Emmitsburg Road), the old alignment of US 15, before meeting US 15 (Catoctin Mountain Highway) at a diamond interchange.
+MD 550 enters the town of Thurmont just before the highway intersects MD 77 (Rocky Ridge Road).
+The two state highways run concurrently northwest toward downtown Thurmont on Main Street.
+In the center of town, at Water Street, MD 77 continues west on Main Street while MD 550 turns north onto Church Street, which passes under the Main Line of the Maryland Midland Railway and meets the south end of MD 806 (Emmitsburg Road).
+At the northern edge of Thurmont, the state highway meets US 15 (Catoctin Mountain Highway) at a diamond interchange and passes Catoctin High School.